jleath/Gitlet/proj1/spec/proj1.md

  - counts(): Returns all counts in ascending order of count.
  - rank(String word): Gives the rank of word, with 1 being the most popular word.
 If two words have the same rank, break ties arbitrarily.
 No two words should have the same rank.

-Revised (friendlier) performance requirements (2/28/15): This one will be a bit more involved than TimeSeries.
+Revised (friendlier) performance requirements (2/28/2015): This one will be a bit more involved than TimeSeries.
 The rank, size, and count methods should all be very fast, no matter how many words are in the database.
 Specifically, on a "frozen" YearlyRecord, their runtime should be about the same on average no matter how large the YearlyRecord, where a frozen YearlyRecord is defined as one for which no additional put operations occur.
 That means that typical calls to these methods cannot use looping, recursion, sorting, or similar.
 However, it is OK if one or more of these techniques is used rarely.
 See <a href="https://docs.google.com/presentation/d/1KqBKvX6ZOp-8lvKcrE-wTg7_7ZFeeu9cGtH_SHtL4qg/edit#slide=id.g7be664e68_15117">this example</a> for more.

 You can achieve this through judicious use of the right data structures.
 You may assume that the get methods of a map take about the same time no matter how large the map.
 You may not assume this about the get methods of lists.

-Revised (stricter) performance revision (3/3/15): For 0.1 points of extra credit, your put method should be fast no matter how large the datafiles.
+Revised (stricter) performance revision (3/3/2015): For 0.1 points of extra credit, your put method should be fast no matter how large the datafiles.
 This will also make the plotting part of the assignment more interesting since you'll be able to read all\_words.csv.

 **See the provided YearlyRecordTimeTest.java.freetest file for a timing test.** You'll need to rename this file to have a .java extension before it can be compiled.

 See the [YearlyRecord javadocs](javadocs/index.html?ngordnet/YearlyRecord.html) for a more precise technical specification, and YearlyRecordDemo for additional examples showing typical use.

+New note (3/6/2015): If you end up going down a blackhole of bad performance and you're pretty sure you've hit a dead end, don't be afraid to scrap your design and redo it from scratch.
+It might feel like you're redoing everything, but most of the work is in building a mental model of what your code should be doing, and the actual programming part shouldn't be so bad (except when learning new syntax).

 **The basics autograder will cover up through this point in the project.
 Your project 1 bonus point will depend on how many AG tests you have completed by March 6th at 11:59 PM.
-It is intended as a basic sanity check only, and will not be a thorough test.**
+It is intended as a basic sanity check only, and will not be a thorough test.** The submit autograder will run on the evenings of March 7th, 8th, 9th, 10th, and 11th.

 5: NGramMap
 =====